nilq/van/README.md

 # van

-an attempt to make a tiny high-control language with sugar syntax
+an attempt to make a tiny high-control language with a fair amount of sugar

 ## TODO